Antique auction is final chapter for Hometown Furniture

-The longtime owners of Hometown Furniture had welcomed a new grandchild and realized they wanted to spend more time with their family and less time running the business.
+The longtime owners of Hometown Furniture in Lebanon had welcomed a new grandchild and realized they wanted to spend more time with their family and less time running the business.

 Four months later, Mike White is convinced they made the right decision.